MPD Chief Seth Herman shares update on Officer Zack Owens

 Although the road will be long and would be difficult for a lesser person, Zack’s strength and perseverance will overcome every obstacle placed before him.
 He is a warrior in every sense of the word and will undoubtedly return to the profession for which he was born - protecting good people from bad.”

-A GoFundMe page has been set up for Midland Police Officer Zack Owens.
+has been set up for Midland Police Officer Zack Owens.

 He was shot multiple times in the arm and hand according to the page.